Answers to Questions about Pilonidal Disease

 Answers to Questions about a Pilonidal Abscess

 - It Depends: I had a pilonidal abscess drained, and now it looks and feels good.
 They told me I don’t have to do anything else.
-Well, although it is possible that you won’t have any further problems – many, many patients do go on to have recurrent problems months or years in the future.
+Well, although it is possible that you won’t have any further problems – many patients do go on to have recurrent problems months or years in the future.
 And, this usually occurs at the worst possible time, such as when you’ve just started a new job, have no insurance, are on vacation, are preparing to get married, etc..
 My advice is to consider having a definitive procedure, like a cleft-lift, in the near future at a convenient time.
+It is totally acceptable to take a “wait and see” approach as long as you are aware of the possible outcome.

 - Usually False: A pilonidal abscess, after being drained, needs to be “packed”, and the gauze removed slowly over a period of time.
 Once drained (also referred to as “lanced”), a pilonidal abscess heals quickly.
 In my experience, packing the abscess cavity actually slows down the healing.
 Unfortunately, there is not universal agreement with my observations.
 I rarely insert packing or any kind of a drain for an acute abscess (unless it is enormous in size).
 As long as an adequate incision is made to properly drain the abscess, the infection will quickly resolve, the abscess cavity will close, and the patient will feel better very quickly.
 Antibiotics may help speed up the recovery – but are probably not absolutely essential.
 Packing is painful and scary.